chipfucker/marlie/README.md

 #### No, I mean the memory part.

-Most Discord bots save data, like user preferences and requested data, to memory, so they can access it later without displaying it to the user.
+Most Discord bots save data, like user preferences and requested data, to memory, meaning they hold onto that info themselves, so they can nab it from their memory and use it without displaying it to the user.

 The reason I prefer to store data in the message is because I tend to refresh Marlie a *lot,* which discards any data in memory, and would render things that